The Curriculum at Pamphill First School

 To ensure no child is left behind at any point in the progression, children are regularly assessed and supported to keep up through bespoke 1-1 interventions.
 These include GPC recognition and blending and segmenting interventions.
 The lowest attaining 20% of pupils are closely monitored to ensure these interventions have an impact.

-Writing is taught through high quality texts and learning experiences.
-Discrete grammar and spelling lessons are taught in every class.
-Pupils apply their learning independently, possibly with an element of choice, for example writing from the perspective of a chosen character.
-Following both personal and general whole class feedback or discussion pupils are encouraged to edit their writing.
+Pupils will have the chance to write in a variety of genres for a range of purposes and audiences during their time at Pamphill.
+We link their writing to our topics and use high-quality texts to inspire their thinking.
+Discrete grammar and spelling lessons are taught in every class to enable continued progress.
+Pupils apply their learning independently, often with an element of choice.
+For example, writing from the perspective of a chosen character.
+Following both personal and general whole class feedback or discussion, pupils are encouraged to edit their writing.

 Our progression of learning starts in Reception and builds beyond.
-We use a mastery approach to teaching mathematics using resources from NCETM mastering Number, White -Rose in Reception and Maths No-Problem Year 1-4.
-This approach is based upon the research from Bruner (Concrete, Pictorial, Abstract approach), Vygotsky (rich discussion & peer talk), Piaget (thinking processes rather than outcomes), Dienes (exploration before structure and a variety of methods) and Skemp (making links).
+We use a mastery approach to teaching mathematics using resources from NCETM mastering Number, White -Rose and Maths No-Problem.
+This approach is based upon research from Bruner (Concrete, Pictorial, Abstract approach), Vygotsky (rich discussion & peer talk), Piaget (thinking processes rather than outcomes), Dienes (exploration before structure and a variety of methods) and Skemp (making links).
 Each topic is studied in depth and the teacher does not move to the next stage until all children demonstrate that they have a secure understanding of mathematical concepts.

 Pupil voice is fundamentally important in all the decisions made regarding life at Pamphill.
 At least once a half term we hold pupil voice sessions that enable the children to be part of real change while learning about the British values.
 There are also a whole host of roles and responsibilities that children can hold in the school including: Eco-ninjas, Worship Leaders and Play Leaders on top of an array of roles within the classroom.
 It is our intention that every pupil gets a chance to hold a position of responsibility during their life at the school on top of their half-termly contributions.
 We want to make all our pupils active participants in daily school life.
 Pupils also take part in partnership work with other schools in Wimborne Academy Trust and beyond and various events with our community such as supporting Wimborne Food Bank and Wimborne War on Waste.
 Whole school questionnaires and subject specific pupil voice also inform decisions regarding our school and community.

-In EYFS, while all children should have a programme that involves good amounts of play, child initiation and independence, it is also vital that they have a healthy diet of adult led sessions, guided support and independent opportunities to read, write and solve problems.
-Our Reception pupils develop as confident, courageous and capable readers, writers and problem solvers.
+In EYFS, while all children should have a programme that involves good amounts of play, child initiation and independence, it is also vital that they have a healthy diet of adult-led sessions, guided support and independent opportunities to read, write and solve problems.
+Our Reception pupils develop as confident, courageous and capable readers, writers and problem-solvers.
 We are able to provide a strong foundation enabling pupils to thrive as they enter Year 1 and throughout the rest of their lives.
 Our learning environment both in the classroom and through forest school activities ensure our Early Years is fun, creative, energetic and balanced.
+We also work closely with our preschool to provide pupils with a smooth transition into school.

 If you have any questions regarding the school curriculum, please email the school office marking the subject 'curriculum query' and we will respond to you.